Cerylion/TheChainLair/src/pages/pongV2/PONG_CODE_REVIEW.md

   - Added proper event listeners for `beforeunload` and `popstate` events
   - **Result**: Fullscreen mode now properly cleans up when navigating away, preventing blank screens and missing assets

-## New Bug Found - Error when exiting game from pause menu
+## ✅ RESOLVED Bug - Exit Button Navigation Error
-- **Description**: When in mobile, when in pause, when clicking the exit button, the screen goes white and nothing happens. there is an uncaught reference error in the console at className (PongV2.js:1009:9)
+- **Description**: ~~When in mobile, when in pause, when clicking the exit button, the screen goes white and nothing happens. there is an uncaught reference error in the console at className (PongV2.js:1009:9)~~
+- **Impact**: ~~Users could not exit the game properly from the pause menu, resulting in white screen and navigation failure.~~
+- **Root Cause**: ~~The exit button was using `window.history.back()` which is not compatible with React Router navigation, and there was a canvas initialization error in the useEffect cleanup function.~~
+- **Resolution**: **FIXED** - Implemented proper React Router navigation:
+  - Added `useNavigate` hook from `react-router-dom` to the Pong component
+  - Replaced `window.history.back()` with `navigate('/games')` in the `cleanupGame` function
+  - Removed problematic `setTimeout` wrapper around navigation
+  - Fixed canvas initialization error by properly capturing `canvasRef.current` in cleanup function
+  - Added null checks to prevent accessing undefined canvas references
+  - **Result**: Exit button now properly navigates back to games page without errors or white screens

+## ✅ RESOLVED Bug - Canvas Initialization Error
+- **Description**: ~~"Cannot access 'canvas' before initialization" ReferenceError occurring in useEffect cleanup function~~
+- **Impact**: ~~Runtime errors preventing proper component cleanup and causing application crashes~~
+- **Root Cause**: ~~Variable scope issue in useEffect cleanup function where `canvas` variable was being accessed before proper initialization, and inconsistent usage of `canvasRef.current` references~~
+- **Resolution**: **FIXED** - Implemented proper canvas reference handling:
+  - Captured `canvasRef.current` into `currentCanvas` variable at beginning of cleanup function
+  - Replaced all problematic `canvas` variable references with the captured `currentCanvas`
+  - Added proper null checks before accessing canvas methods and properties
+  - Ensured consistent variable usage throughout the cleanup function
+  - **Result**: Canvas cleanup now works properly without initialization errors, preventing runtime crashes

 ## Executive Summary